beroukhim-lab/SVsig/README.md

 ### Preparing files
 SVSig takes in an input .csv file with 15 columns.
-An example is in this repo, merged_1.6.1.csv.
-YYour file must match the column names exactly.
+An example is in this repo under data/merged_1.6.1.csv.
+Your file must match the column names exactly.
 - **seqnames, start, strand, altchr, altpos, altstrand**: genomic coordinates of both rearrangement breakpoints.
-    - Note that chromosome coordinates are integers only.
-ChrX and ChrY are changed to 23 and 24, respectively.
+    - Note that chromosome coordinates are integers only. chrX and chrY are changed to 23 and 24, respectively.
 - **dcc_project_code**: histology or tissue type information.
 - **sv_id**: ID for individual rearrangement
 - **sid**: Patient ID for the rearrangement